pynapple-org/pynapple/doc/user_guide/02_input_output.md

                 ┗ 📄 timestamps.npy
 ```

+This is a recording from a Neuropixel 2.0 probe, which does not have dedicated LFP channels.
-You can load the LFP data with the `EphysReader` class with :
+Instead, we can visualize the raw data directly, using `EphysReader` as follows:

 ```
 >>> import pynapple as nap